How API Abuse Nearly Bankrupted a Developer Tools Startup

 $500

-Our typical OpenAI bill was $500/month.
-This weekend had generated nearly 100x that amount.
-Someone had found our AI endpoint and used it as their personal GPT-4 server.
+The company's typical OpenAI bill was $500/month.
+That weekend had generated nearly 100x that amount.
+Someone had found the AI endpoint and used it as their personal GPT-4 server.

-"I remember sitting in my car in the parking lot, unable to go into the office.
-We had maybe $20K in the bank.
-This bill alone would wipe us out and then some."
+"The founder remembers sitting in his car in the parking lot, unable to go into the office.
+The company had maybe $20K in the bank.
+This bill alone would wipe them out and then some."

-We built an AI writing assistant.
+The company had built an AI-powered code documentation tool.
 The frontend sent requests to /api/generate which proxied to OpenAI.
 Simple, clean, and completely unprotected.

 app.post('/api/generate', async (req, res) => {